Thpwg/AGI-SCI-index/README.md

 # AGI-SCI-index
 ### Official Sierra Game version and Interpreter version, AGI and SCI, PC only.

-This index is based on my experiences as a Sierra games-loving translator,<br>
-but also on the games referenced by AGI Programmers Wiki, SCI Programmers Wiki,<br>
-ScummVM detection tables, EricOakford AGI and SCI decompilation archives,<br>
-Sluicebox's sci-scripts and SCIprogramming specialists.
+This index is based on my experiences as a Sierra games-loving translator, but also on the games referenced by AGI Programmers Wiki, SCI Programmers Wiki ScummVM detection tables, EricOakford AGI and SCI decompilation archives, Sluicebox's sci-scripts and SCIprogramming specialists.

 Special recognition to Eric Oakford, pioneer of AGI/SCI engines decompilation.

-I'd like to take this opportunity to say a friendly hello to Chris Benshoof,<br>
-aka Sluicebox, the Professor Hubert J. Farnsworth of SCI!
+I'd like to take this opportunity to say a friendly hello to Chris Benshoof, aka Sluicebox, the Professor Hubert J. Farnsworth of SCI!

 Special thanks to Collector for his Sierra Version Tool software.

-I'd also like to say hello to friends of the translation forums,<br>
-Abandonware-forums.org by Abandonware France,<br>
+I'd also like to say hello to friends of the translation forums, Abandonware-forums.org by Abandonware France, Planete-aventure.net, Obsolete-tears.com/forum/index.php, AbandonSocios.org, OldGamesItalia.net, Forum.Arena80.it, Compiware-forum.de, Old-Games.ru, etc.
-Planete-aventure.net, Obsolete-tears.com/forum/index.php,<br>
-AbandonSocios.org, OldGamesItalia.net, Forum.Arena80.it,<br>
-Compiware-forum.de, Old-Games.ru, etc.

 Many thanks to Doomlazer, friend, teammate and Sierra games enthusiast!

-For games marked **"Tested"**, I have personally verified the game and interpreter versions.<br>
-Games marked **"Missing"** are listed by other resources,<br>
-but I was not personally able to  verify their existence.
+For games marked **"Tested"**, I have personally verified the game and interpreter versions.
+Games marked **"Missing"** are listed by other resources, but I was not personally able to  verify their existence.

-**About interpreter version x.yyy.yyy, Collector's note:** <br> "The int guess comes from the SVM hash tables. there are a number<br>
-of interpreters that did not have a proper version number.<br>
-A number of interpreters ID as **"x.yyy.zzz"**.<br>
-I suspect that this was a place holder for the actual version<br>
-that was not updated to what it should have been before the build.<br>
+**About interpreter version x.yyy.yyy, Collector's note:** "The int guess comes from the SVM hash tables. there are a number of interpreters that did not have a proper version number.
+A number of interpreters ID as **"x.yyy.zzz"**.
+I suspect that this was a place holder for the actual version that was not updated to what it should have been before the build.
 The SVM guess is probably based on features and how it reads game data."

-**Note:** At the time, VGA and EGA were indicated on the blue Front Cover label.<br>
-The EGA mode (or LOWRES compared with VGA release)<br>
-made it possible to run the game on low-capacity computers.<br>
-Some boxes clearly state that VGA and EGA versions are sold separately.<br>
+**Note:** At the time, VGA and EGA were indicated on the blue Front Cover label.
+The EGA mode (or LOWRES compared with VGA release) made it possible to run the game on low-capacity computers.
+Some boxes clearly state that VGA and EGA versions are sold separately.
 Some EGA editions even have separate version and interpreter numbers from the VGA edition.

 ### CODE-NAME ICEMAN:

 ICEMAN ${\color{Blue}SCI}$ (Game version 1.022, Interpreter version 0.000.668) Beta Version - Tested<br>
-**Note: <code style="color : blue">This beta version was discovered by youtuber LGR who purchased an IBM PCjr<br>
-previously owned by Sierra that contained a pre-release version.<br>
+**Note: <code style="color : blue">This beta version was discovered by youtuber LGR who purchased an IBM PCjr previously owned by Sierra that contained a pre-release version.
 Thanks to him for unearthing the game.</code>**

 ICEMAN ${\color{Blue}SCI}$ (Game version 1.022, Interpreter version 0.000.668) Missing<br>
 ICEMAN ${\color{Blue}SCI}$ (Game version 1.023, Interpreter version 0.000.668) Tested<br>